glycerine/spin_paxos/README.md

 Spin is a great, old-school unix style C program that installs easily using the instructions from https://spinroot.com/

-In a epic design choice that I admire deeply, Spin works by generating a C source code file from your .pml (.p) Promela file.
+In an epic design choice that I admire deeply, Spin works by generating a C source code file from your .pml (.p) Promela file.
 This output file is called pan.c, and you then compile pan.c to just